suvratapte/suvratapte.github.io/_posts/2020-08-20-nREPL-middleware.md

 categories: clojure, cider-nrepl, nrepl
 ---

-In this post, I will try to cover what <a href="https://nrepl.org/" target="_blank">nREPL</a> is, what _nREPL Middleware_ are and why we need them.
+In this post, I have tried to cover what <a href="https://nrepl.org/" target="_blank">nREPL</a> is, what _nREPL Middleware_ are and why we need them.
 We will also look at the middleware provided by <a href="https://github.com/clojure-emacs/cider-nrepl" target="_blank">`cider-nrepl`</a> and in the end, we will write our own custom middleware.